bertrandom/Switch-Fightstick/README.md

 ## How can you help?

-I consider this project to be (mostly) done and dusted in terms of capability.
-The functionality is what I wanted it to be and I am satisfied.
-However, I do have some ideas to improve it, and here's how you can help.

 ### Suggest new scripts for pokemon or other games

 Do you have an idea for a script for this game or another game?
 Let me know by adding comments somewhere here.
 I am willing to make scripts or even new projects if the call is there.

-### Preprocessor->Runtime

-I'm currently working on a way to get this shifted off to runtime vs preprocessor!
-That way I can get it loaded onto an Arduino easier.
-It's pretty difficult, but I think this can be achieved with PROGREM in some fashion or another.
-If you can help let me know.